endatabas/endb-book/src/sql/data_manipulation.md

 # Data Manipulation

-Creating, updating, and deleting data in Endb is done using standard SQL Data Manipulation Language (DML), but Endb contains a number of shorthands and document-oriented conveniences.
+Creating, updating, and deleting data in Endb is done using standard SQL Data Manipulation Language (DML).
+Endb is also immutable and schemaless, so it contains a number of shorthands and document-oriented conveniences.

 Endb does not require any Data Definition Language (DDL).